 An additional generic mode has been introduced to provide an alternate possibility to provide emission source data for which an explicit emission sector is not (yet) available in the PALM model system.
 The generic emission mode contains no parametrization.
-Thus it is available only under LOD 2, in which the temporal-spatial data set generic emissions sources can be introduced into the model in a separate file in netCDF format.
-As such, the preparation and generation of these generic mode emission data can be done outside of the PALM model system, thus maximizing user flexibility.
-Further, as LOD 2 data under various emission sectors are implemented in the same manner, the Fortran module for the generic emission mode also contains common functions and subroutines that can be used in other emission sectors.
+Thus, it is only available under LOD 2, in which the temporal and spatial generic emission sources can be introduced into the model in a separate file in netCDF format.
+As such, the preparation and generation of these generic mode emission data can be done outside the PALM model system, thus maximizing user flexibility.
+Furthermore, as LOD 2 data under various emission sectors are implemented in the same manner, the Fortran module for the generic emission mode also contains common functions and subroutines that can be used in other emission sectors.
 These include but are not limited to user-defined and mechanism pollutant species matching, update interval detection, and basic data structure initialization and manipulation.